How to use QR codes, and three easy ways to promote your upcoming event.

 - Always print in high quality and high resolution.
 If it’s not good quality, it may not scan properly.

-- Put QR codes on your volunteers’ t-shirts.
+- Put QR codes on clothing for your volunteers’ t-shirts.
 You can recruit potential volunteers by encouraging them to scan the shirt to sign up for volunteer opportunities.

 - You can use them anywhere you would normally use a link, URL, or simply direct someone to your website.
 Make good use of them!